osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

   </p>
 </figure>

 Such a **connectionist** theory undergirds the current-day deep learning approach to intelligent systems.
 The idea is to mimic a very closely connected network of neurons in order to produce high level input-output systems.
-Such systems will be probabilistic, but ultimately serve as a universal functional approximator and are thus, in-principle, capable of fitting to any problem.
+In this case, simulating the functions and behavior of the brain would merely be a matter of scalea nd computational power, and in theory, any function of the brain could be computationally recreated.
+The output of such systems is probabilistic, but ultimately serve as a universal functional approximator and are thus, in-principle, capable of fitting to any problem.

 <p style="text-align:center">—————</p>